 The content structure is visible in two mechanisms.
-First, directional links between posts help navigation: ↑, ↓, ← or → to posts offering a larger view, more detail, or a closely related subject respectively.
-Second, posts are formed into clusters by labels: clicking a label in the sidebar finds all posts bearing that label.
+First, directional links between posts help navigation: ↑ or ↓ to posts offering a larger view or more detail; and ← or → to a closely preceding or succeeding subject respectively.
+Second, posts are formed into clusters by labels: clicking a label in the sidebar retrieves and displays all posts bearing that label.
 These labels are names of four general themes and their sixteen constituent topics, listed here with brief comments.
-Each individual post is labelled with one or more of these names; additional labels on a post mention cited sources.
+Each individual post is labelled with one or more of these names; additional labels on a post—in square brackets, for example [Feynman]—mention cited sources.

 CPS Cyber-physical system: a system in which execution of computer software governs the physical world.
 A CPS is bipartite: two obvious parts are its physical World, and its Machine that executes the software.
-Shared Data, reified and managed by the Machine, is a physical part of many large systems.
+Data, reified and managed by the Machine, is a physical part of many large systems.
 The System Behaviour is the key property of a CPS.

-The Machine The computing part of a CPS executing the software.
+Machine The computing part of a CPS executing the software.
 In deployment the machine will occupy all or part of many physical computers; but treating it as a single unified machine is a valuable abstraction for developing system behaviour.

-System Behaviour The physical behaviour of a CPS, evoked by interaction of the machine and the world.
+Behaviour The physical behaviour of a CPS, evoked by interaction of the machine and the world.
 The system behaviour is the fundamental property of a CPS: success is a consequence of desired behaviour, as failure is of undesired behaviour.

-Proving Requirements Requirements are the qualities and properties a system should possess.
+Requirements Requirements are the qualities and properties a system should possess.
 The most important requirements are desired consequences and effects of the system behaviour: only these requirements are seriously considered in this blog.

 HUMAN Human aspects of software engineering, based on group and personal traits and intellectual powers, in social contexts large and small.

-Personal Traits Personal characteristics, especially those that affect software engineering practice.
-For example: easier comprehensibility of some descriptive techniques; personal preferences for particular tasks and undervaluing less favoured tasks; preferences for greater or lesser reliance on formality.
+Traits Personal characteristics, especially those that affect software engineering practice.
+For example: easier comprehensibility of some descriptive techniques; personal preferences for particular tasks; relegation and and undervaluation of less favoured tasks; preferences for greater or lesser reliance on formality.

-Social Effects Large concerns within engineering more generally.
+Profession Large concerns within engineering more generally.
 For example: development of specialisations in SE; relationship of SE to established engineering branches; formation of groups by preferred SE practices.

-METHOD Development Method: intellectual aspects of development method, including choice of languages, structuring techniques, process structure, and general principles.
+METHOD Development method: intellectual aspects of development method, including choice of languages, structuring techniques, process structure, and general principles.

-Thinking The intellectual activities necessary to software engineering.
+Thought The intellectual activities necessary to software engineering.
 These include design, description and analysis, and should be guided by coherent principles and disciplines.

-Techniques Development techniques such as: behaviour structuring and combination; model structuring and design; descriptive techniques and principles for modelling; program transformation; addressing failure concerns.
+Technique Development techniques such as: behaviour structuring and combination; model structuring and design; descriptive techniques and principles for modelling; program transformation; addressing failure concerns.

-Structures Structure is the basic tool for managing and mastering complexity.
+Structure Structure is the basic tool for managing and mastering complexity.
 Structure is needed for: the development process; bounding and clarifying models; recognising the nature and shape of dependability; specific development tasks at every level.